Rettroix/Spyrofanworks/_posts/2016-9-2- Site Updates - 2nd September 2016 - Grand Opening.markdown

         <h1>Spyro The Dragon: Beta Playthrough </h1><h4>A complete Spyro Beta Playthrough by LXShadow</h4>
         <p class="meta"><small>&nbsp;<i class="fa fa-calendar-o"></i>Sep 2, 2016</small></p><hr/>
         <div class="post">
         LXShadow somehow get's his hands on a copy of the Spyro The Dragon beta and provides a whole playthrough of it.
 Sadly a beta hasn't been leaked to the publics hands but at least we get this.
 You'll see so many diffrences to the finished game, such an interesting watch.
-Go watch this now. <a href="http://www.spyrofanworks.com/hacks-and-mods.html">CLICK HERE TO GO TO PAGE</a>
+Go watch this now. <a href="{{ site.baseurl }}/betas/spyrobeta">CLICK HERE TO GO TO PAGE</a>
         </div>
       </div>
     </div>